rozbb/fantastic-snarks-homework/README.md

 For each of the steps above, we have defined an executable file in the `src/bin/` directory.
 To run the binary, do `cargo run --release --bin BINARYNAME`.
 E.g., to run `src/bin/prove.rs` do `cargo run --release --bin prove`.

-Your job in this assignment is to
+Your job in this assignment is to:

-1. Fill out `bin/gen_params.rs`.
+1. Fill in the portions of `bin/gen_params.rs` marked `todo!()`.
 This executable generates the Pedersen hash constants as well as the `PossessionCircuit` CRS and put them in `pedersen_params.bin` and `burn_crs.bin`, respectively.
-2. Fill out `bin/prove.rs`.
+2. Fill in the portions of  `bin/prove.rs` marked `todo!()`.
 This executable uses the above two files, as well as knowledge of a card, to create a Groth16 proof and output it and the circuit's public inputs to `proof.bin` and `pubinputs.bin`, respectively.
-3. Fill out `bin/verify.rs`.
+3. Fill in the portions of `bin/verify.rs` marked `todo!()`.
 This executable uses the above four files to verify the Groth16 proof.

 Tip: if you remove the `--release` flag, proving will be slower, but it will also be easier to debug, as the proof compiler will be able to catch when you're trying to prove something that's false.